 In Singapore, there are several different tax incentives a company can take advantage of to minimize its tax liability.
 For instance, you can decide to claim your capital allowance for repair and maintenance of some company assets until further notice when the company would like to lower the payable tax amount.
 This means that you can delay your income generation activities to the next financial year.

 Alternatively, a company may decide to change the business location to take full advantage of better corporate taxes.
 For example, you can establish your business where sale of fixed assets and capital gains aren’t taxed and the location has a relatively tax rate for corporate.

 According to IRAS, all companies are required to file their tax returns each year.
 In Singapore, the filing tax returns consists of form IRIN 301, form C, the unaudited or audited financial accounts and tax computation statement (accompanied with supporting schedules).
 However, if you are running a small business, you only need to file form C-S and you may be required to file and submit the rest of other documents upon request.

 Conclusively, these are the most important steps you need to follow when filing corporate tax return in Singapore.
 To get started with taxation process, correct your financial records and always pay more attention to deadlines.

-SingaporeAccounting.com provides tax filing services for companies in Singapore.
+Besides providing Singapore accounting services that all companies require, SingaporeAccounting.com Pte Ltd also provides tax filing services to ensure company is not late for filing.
 Find out more regarding tax rebate from our friendly consultants.